Spectral stability of near-extremal spacetimes: Introduction

-\emph{Introduction -- } Modal analysis of black hole spacetimes plays an important role in gravitational-wave astronomy as the quasinormal mode (QNM) excitation and ringdown contribution is a vital part of generic black hole perturbations, especially for the post-merger black holes.
-Black hole spectroscopy, i.e., measuring the frequencies and damping rates of QNMs, can be used to infer the black hole mass and spin, and to test General Relativity.
-So far the fundamental mode ($\ell=2,m=2$) has been convincingly detected in some of the LIGO events \cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}, including GW150914 \cite{LIGOScientific:2016vlm}.
-There have been claims of detecting high-overtone modes as well \cite{Isi:2019aib}, albeit concerns from independent analyses \cite{Cotesta:2022pci}.
-The detection of QNMs with higher $\ell$ generally requires higher event signal-to-noise ratio (SNR), which may benefit from coherently stacking multiple events \cite{Yang:2017zxs}.
+Modal analysis of black hole spacetimes plays an important role in gravitational-wave astronomy, as the quasinormal mode (QNM) excitation and ringdown contribution is a vital part of generic black hole perturbations, especially for the postmerger black holes.
+Black hole spectroscopy, i.e., measuring the frequencies and damping rates of QNMs, can be used to infer the black hole mass and spin and to test general relativity.
+So far, the fundamental mode ($\ell=2,m=2$) has been convincingly detected in some of the LIGO events \cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}, including GW150914 \cite{LIGOScientific:2016vlm}.
+There have been claims of detecting high-overtone modes as well \cite{Isi:2019aib, Capano:2021etf, Capano:2022zqm}, albeit there are concerns from independent analyses \cite{Cotesta:2022pci}.
+The detection of QNMs with higher $\ell$ generally requires a higher event signal-to-noise ratio, which may benefit from coherently stacking multiple events \cite{Yang:2017zxs}.

-It has been recently (re)-claimed that distant and/or short wavelength perturbation of the wave potential of QNMs may significantly change the mode frequencies, despite the perturbation amplitudes are infinitesimal.
-This observation was initially pointed out in Refs.~\cite{Nollert:1996rf,Nollert:1998ys} and recently used to demonstrate the instability of QNM pseudospectrum of Kerr black holes \cite{Jaramillo:2020tuu}.
-We point out that according to the mathematical definition, the pseudospectrum of Kerr black hole is actually stable with previously constructed self-adjoint inner product for the mode wave functions.
-Instead, the observation in Ref.~\cite{Jaramillo:2020tuu} should be re-interpreted as a type of energetic instability, which is defined for inner products preserving the physical meaning of energy.
+It has been recently (re)claimed that distant and/or short-wavelength perturbation of the wave potential of QNMs may significantly change the mode frequencies, despite the perturbation amplitudes being infinitesimal.
+This observation was initially pointed out in Refs.~\cite{Nollert:1996rf,Nollert:1998ys,Aguirregabiria:1996zy,Vishveshwara:1996jgz} and was recently revisited using a pseudospectrum analysis \cite{Jaramillo:2020tuu,Jaramillo:2021tmt} for the Schwarzschild spacetime.
+We emphasize that the spectrum of a black hole is stable under infinitesimal perturbations, if the perturbation analysis is performed with the previously constructed bi-linear form in Ref.~\cite{Zimmerman:2014aha}.
+Instead, the observation in Ref.~\cite{Jaramillo:2020tuu} should be reinterpreted as instability \cite{Gasperin:2021kfv} under energetically infinitesimal perturbations, the norm of which is defined by inner products preserving the physical meaning of energy.